 Find out more about your earned paid sick time or earned paid sick leave rights in New York City below.
-Please note that you may also have an additional right to emergency paid leave for COVID-19 purposes under federal law, as described in more detail here.

 1) What does the New York City Paid Sick Time law do?